adrien19/dockermonitor/README.md

 func (c CheckDockerVersion) execute(env string) error {

+	// We can used exec package to execute commands to a remote host as well
+	// Here, the env parameter can be used to pass in hostname for the remote host.
 	// cmd := exec.Command("ssh", "remote-machine", "bash-command")

-	cmd := exec.Command("docker", "--version")
+	// WARNING:: Make sure you know the commands you are running. cmd := exec.Command("docker", "--version")
 	out, err := cmd.Output()
 	if err != nil {